 At this point through what I had learnt, I decided to reverse the bad habits I had developed and there really is not enough space here to write everything that I did learn, but here are the key points.

 With my new look and confidence, I then decided to do something I would not have dreamed about a few months before and joined a running club.
 Meeting and talking to loads of strangers whilst doing something positive took me right to where I wanted to be.
-I no longer go to the running club, but a few of us still meet up a couple of times a year.
+I no longer go to the running club due to pain in my knees, but a few of us still meet up a couple of times a year.